Roman Latković: As Trygve E. Wighdal

-In June 2025, Latkovic started a new Substack, XORD.

 As Cesare di Monte Calvi

-On September 30, 2025, Latkovic, under the pseudonym Cesare di Monte Calvi, published The Raven's Enigma: Chasing Forbidden Truths: They Hunt You Back!
-(ISBN-13: 978-1733815147, 514 pages, 78 illustrations).
+On September 30, 2025, Latković, under the pseudonym Cesare di Monte Calvi, published The Raven's Enigma: Chasing Forbidden Truths: They Hunt You Back!
+(ISBN 978-1-7338151-4-7, 514 pages, 78 illustrations).
 Cesare is the esoteric historian behind The Raven’s Enigma and lead mythographer for the ASTROLOGUS, an AI-driven symbolic system shaped by the book’s unsettling vision of humanity’s upcoming, dystopian entanglement with artificial intelligence.